Ansell Mediation & Workplace Investigations

 Job or Project Estimate Always get a detailed estimate prior to the exchange of any deposit or access to your property.
 A proper estimate should break down by task, product and sub project the cost breakdown of the project and exactly what work will be performed.
 It is not adequate to have an estimate that states a “basement renovation - $6000”.

-Be Specific Don’t be afraid to ask in writing for the exact product that will be used on your property.
+Don’t be afraid to ask in writing for the exact product that will be used on your property.
 To use flooring as an example, it is not sufficient to say that “laminate flooring” will be used for your project.
 A better description would look something like “Douglas Floor brand, 10mm laminate flooring in colour Light Beech.”
 Generally, descriptions for products should include things like specific colour name, style number, thickness and manufacturer, where applicable, depending on the product or service.
 This not only ensures that you receive the desired look and feel for the project but also protects against substitute products of a lesser quality or grade being used.

 Quotes or estimates that differentiate the cost of installation or labour aside from the cost of the product are advisable and recommended.
 Good clauses can include but are not limited to who will clean up the debris from the project, warranties on work completed and the duration of the warranties and payment terms, etc.